Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Introduction

 Despite the undeniable utility of these classical approaches, they also come with constraints.
 A primary limitation is on their speed, especially when facing high-dimensional problems, such as those found in radiative transfer, or scenarios when fast forward solvers are necessary, such as in inverse problems.
 Furthermore, they may lack efficiency in dealing with data or geometric structures characterized by multi-scale variations.
 Considering these factors, it is desirable to devise ways of reducing the computational cost of these classical approaches.

-In this paper, we propose a novel approach (which we call \textit{element learning}) with the goal of accelerating finite element-type methods via machine learning.
-By doing so, we hope to harness the wealth of knowledge accumulated over more than 50 years of classical finite element methods, with the objective of using the modern computational power of machine learning to enhance the computational speed.
+In this paper, we propose a novel approach (which we call \textit{element learning}), {aimed at} accelerating finite element-type methods via machine learning. {This effort seeks to leverage the extensive knowledge gained from decades of development in classical finite element methods}, with the objective of using the modern computational power of machine learning to enhance the computational speed.